davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 region of long-lived subduction accretion proximal to the plate edge.

-The tectonic setting of the sub-Crystal Knob mantle lithosphere is best posed by the restoration of its host crustal rocks to a pre-San Andreas transform offset position, outboard of the northern reaches of the southern California batholith (@fig:context and @fig:reconstruction, detailed below).
+The tectonic setting of the sub-Crystal Knob mantle lithosphere is best posed by restoring its host crustal rocks to their position prior to San Andreas transform offset.
+This places them outboard of the northern reaches of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault (@fig:context and @fig:reconstruction, detailed below).
-The southern California batholith is the southern continuation of the Sierra Nevada batholith across the Garlock fault.
 In this restored position the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in ranges of the Mojave plateau